Om-Gandharwar/Phishing-Email-Analysis/README.md

-### Phishing Email Investigation Project
+**# Phishing Email Investigation Project **

-In this project, we will practically investigating phishing e-mail.
-There are 7 steps SOC L1 Analyst follow to investigate phishing e-mails.
+**##Project Overview -**

+> This project demonstrates a complete Phishing Email Investigation using the workflow of an L1 SOC Analyst.
+> The goal is to analyze a suspicious email’s metadata, authentication results, links, sender reputation, and overall risk to understand whether it is malicious.